shisaq/shisaq.github.io/_posts/2017-01-23-learn-mongodb-from-official-videos.md

 - frontend
 ---

-> Recently, after having handled the basic knowledge of React, I started the new journey -- NodeJS & MongoDB.
+> The best way to learn is to get your hands dirty.

 ## Background

+Recently, after having handled the basic knowledge of React, I started the new journey -- NodeJS & MongoDB.
 I successfully finished 2 projects: Chat Server and Countdown Web App.
 In order to be more comprehensive in programming, and of course to get a better chance for the job opportunities, I think it's time to alter myself to be a full stack engineer.

 After having browsed several stacks, I picked these below: